 Vol. 33: The Adolescent Well-Visit

 This cumulative volume explores the adolescent well-visit as an avenue to address physical, social, emotional, and mental health.
 There has been renewed emphasis on adolescent well-being across the country, due in part to the Maternal and Child Health Bureau (MCHB)'s recently revised national performance measures (NPMs).
 While the original set of NPMs focused heavily on newborns and children with special health care needs, this new list includes many indicators for adolescent health including NPM 10: the percentage of adolescents aged 12-17 that have received an annual well-visit.
 In Region X, this NPM was selected as a priority by Idaho, Oregon, and Washington.

 In our first round of content we review youth engagement efforts and its value in public health practice, we find out how Oregon is leveraging existing infrastructure to improve adolescent well-care among student athletes,and the way Idaho is creating teen-friendly clinics.
 We've also included links to recent and upcoming webinars from other MCH organizations that discuss how to create effective youth advisory councils, and explore trends in health information-seeking by American Indian/Alaska Native teens.

 Our Adolescent Health Resources will be updated throughout this volume and include links for providers and policymakers, information about cultural responsiveness, and a list of youth-driven health organizations and initiatives, and links to the latest research on gun violence and LGBTQ2S youth and mental health.
-(If you have suggestions for additional resources, please email them to Malka Main, Managing Writer & Editor at firstname.lastname@example.org.)
+(If you have suggestions for additional resources, please email them to Malka Main, Managing Writer & Editor at email@example.com.)